 - The camera provides color images in bright light, but when the light level drops, it automatically switches to take black and white images.

-- This is a great camera solution for those hoping to keep watch over woods and other hunting grounds.
-Its 40-LED flash is low-glow black, making it invisible to game animals as well as humans.
+- This is a great camera solution for those hoping to keep watch over woods and other woodlands.
+Its 40-LED flash is low-glow black, making it invisible to game animals as well as humans (commonly used for hunting as well as home surveillance).

 - Has a passive infrared sensor with a 45’ day and night range that captures images with a 1-second trigger.